 Sydney-siders are spoilt for choice when it comes to walks in their green backyard.
-There’s picture-perfect Bradley’s Head – Booraghee Amphitheatre to Chowder Bay – Gooree, North Head in Manly, South Head near Watson’s Bay, the Hermitage Foreshore Walk at Nielsen Park… all great, easy walks in Sydney Harbour National Park.
-A little further out there Lane Cove, Ku-Ring-Gai Chase and Royal National Parks are other family favourites!
+There’s picture-perfect Bradley’s Head to Chowder Bay walk, North Head in Manly, South Head near Watson’s Bay, the Hermitage Foreshore walk at Nielsen Park – all great, easy walks in Sydney Harbour National Park.
+A little further out of the city, Lane Cove, Ku-Ring-Gai Chase and Royal National parks are home to other family favourites.

 But what about the rest of the state?
-There are hundreds of other fab walks – many of them easy and great for kids and families.
-Here’s a quick roundup of 5 awesome kid-friendly trails in NSW National Parks.
-None too taxing, but they still serve up a ‘million-miles-from-care’, wholesome green fix.
+There are hundreds of fab walks across NSW – many of them easy and great for kids and families.
+Here’s a roundup of five awesome kid-friendly trails in NSW national parks.
+None are too taxing, but they will still serve up a ‘million-miles-from-care’, wholesome green fix.

-So if you’re planning a trip or just keen to get the kids outdoors, make sure these make your ‘to-do’ list.
+So if you’re planning a trip or just keen to get the kids outdoors, put these on your ‘to-do’ list.

 • 1/5